abuwarez/labamale/README.md

 # labamale (an anagram for the romanian `balamale`)
 Calculating dual link positions for wall mounted beds

-## Finding all solutions for dual linked wall bed mechanism
+## Finding all solutions for dual-linked wall-bed mechanism

 `labamale.py` produces all possible combinations of a dual link mechanism given the sizes of the bed frame, bed mount and the bed frame's vertical and horizontal positions.
 I takes no arguments, all tuning needs to be performed inside the script: